 For more information about this program, contact Jazz Cook, Membership Services Coordinator, at [email protected].

-Training will be organized on a first-come, first-served basis.
+Applications are reviewed on a first-come, first-served basis for consultations taking place between April 1, 2021 and March 31, 2022.
 All full and associate members in good standing (i.e. dues paid to 2020) are encouraged to apply.
-Funding support can also be extended to ACP affiliates to provide training to publisher members of their boards of directors.
 Funding is anticipated to be limited, so please apply as soon as possible if interested.

-If you would like to reference the list of participating consultants, click here to download our previous year’s program information PDF.
-Please note: ACP cannot recommend any particular consultant over another; the list includes consultants who have expressed interest in participating in the program.
+More information about the program and a list of participating consultants can be downloaded here.
+Please note: ACP cannot recommend any particular consultant over another; the list includes consultants who have expressed interest in offering their service to publishers through this program.
 ACP welcomes suggestions of other consultants, as well as invite consultants to contact ACP to be included in the program’s list.

-For more information for both interested members and consultants, contact Jazz Cook, Membership Services Coordinator, at [email protected].
+For further information for both interested members and consultants, contact Jazz Cook, Membership Services Coordinator, at [email protected].

 We acknowledge the support of the Government of Canada.